Castellón, Spain: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Take care to get the necessary kind.
-The majority of adapters currently available are just plug changers and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and F. Check that you pick the necessary type.
+Most adapters on sale are just plug changers and expect your devices to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one works in most countries.

 Our favorite is this one